mikenizo808/minimalist-oss-configurations/README.md

 For `InfluxDB 3 Core (beta)` follow the vendor instructions, which currently allows using a "token" of any value, or an empty string.

 Also see the included hyper mike guide for InfluxDB 3 Core (beta).
-I walk you through the vendor instructions and do some other things like use PowerSHell to talk to InfluxDB using REST API.
+I walk you through the vendor instructions and do some other things like use PowerShell to talk to InfluxDB using REST API.